Academic Success and Student Progress

 • Student received D’s, F’s and/or I’s in majority of their courses

-• While of probation, student received more than two final grades of D, F, or I
+• While on Academic Notice, student received more than two final grades of D, F, or I

-• After having been on Academic Probation in the current or previous term(s), student does not meet the requirements to return to good academic standing in the current term
+• After having been on Academic Notice in the current or previous term(s), student does not meet the requirements to return to good academic standing in the current term

 • Student has three or more unresolved incomplete grades